-TRIAD’s purpose is to promote healthy and active lifestyle and triathlon in the Davao region.
+TRIAD’s purpose is to promote a healthy and active lifestyle as well as triathlon in the Davao region.
 We try to encourage our members to create some kind of a ripple effect as we inspire others to venture into triathlon.
 TRIAD also organizes two to five events a year.
 To date we are focused on the homegrown Durianman Triathlon.

 What makes Davao such a great place to race?
 How does TRIAD help prepare for a big event such as the inaugural Ironman 70.3?

 Davao City is one of the booming regions in the country.
 One of the tourism programs promoted in our region is the “highlands to islands” adventure.
-White sand beaches can be very accessible here.
+White sand beaches are very accessible here.
 You can do open-water swims in the morning and go to work afterwards.

-Alveo Ironman 70.3 is the first of its brand here in Davao.
+Alveo Ironman 70.3 Davao is the first of its brand here.
 We try our best to make others aware that such a prestigious and internationally recognized event is going to happen in Davao.
 We also ask for the community’s support since this also benefits the region as a whole in terms of economic gains.
 We also join group swim outs and regular rides and runs on the race course to familiarize ourselves.

 How do you personally train for A-races?